 Liguria is a region of scenic contrasts–look no further than the mountains towering over the sea–and is a region of cultural compromises, where the cultivation of a hostile land has taken over from the practice of fishing.
 It is ideal for those who are eternally undecided between a walk on a sandy beach with the scent of the sea in the air or hiking in the mountains and discovering the beauty of the Alps.

 It is unusual that such a short stretch of land provides for such varied interests.
 Indeed, this territory is most often chosen by the curious traveler but is also perfect for the family on vacation, the sportsman, and even those looking for relaxing or romantic holidays.
-Liguria is also famous because it is the only region in the world that features two UNESCO World Heritage sites–the historical city center of Genoa and the famous Cinque Terre area.
+Liguria is also famous because it is the only region in the world that features two UNESCO World Heritage sites–the historical city center of Genoa and the famous Cinque Terre towns.

 Tourist Areas of the Italian Riviera